kuri54/GynAIe/README.md

 ## 🤩 Updates
+- **`2024/11/05`**: **It's here!
+The official version of our model is finally released!** 🎉🎉🎉🎉🎉
+  We’re thrilled to announce that the official version of our model is now available!
+  - **Improved and balanced data**: We’ve increased the dataset size and balanced it out, so this version is more robust than the preview.
+  - **Stable performance**: While the preview had a bit of a “peaky” performance, we believe this official version brings the stability we were aiming for!
+  - **Check the performance**: You can check the model's performance by following the link on our [performance page](https://github.com/kuri54/GynAIe/tree/main/performance)!

 - **`2024/11/03`**: **Updated the viewer!**
   - **Implemented Checkboxes**: We've implemented **checkboxes**, making it easy to see which images screened by GynAIe have been checked.
   - **Enhanced Performance with Caching**: We've enabled the viewer to operate while caching images, which should make its performance a bit lighter!